rendertom/Download-Google-Sheets-with-ESTK/README.md

 ## Notes

-- Path to `curl.exe` is required to work properly on Windows.
+- `curl.exe` is required to work on Windows.
 - Make sure your Google Sheet is published to the web:
   - In Google Docs chose `File -> Publish to the web...`
   - Select to publish `Entire Document` as `Web page` and click `Publish`.